 In order to use the configurable figure of merit, the enable bits must be set.
-To use the configurable figure of merit for the CTLE adaptation, set bit 7 of register 0x6e, the en\new\fom\ctle bit.
-To use the configurable figure of merit for the DFE adaptation set bit 6 of register 0x6e, the en\new\fom\dfe bit.
+To use the configurable figure of merit for the CTLE adaptation, set bit 7 of register 0x6e, the en_new_fom_ctle bit.
+To use the configurable figure of merit for the DFE adaptation (in the DS110DF410), set bit 6 of register 0x6e, the en_new_fom_dfe bit.
 The same scaling factors are used for both CTLE and DFE adaptation when the configurable figure of merit is enabled.

-7.5.18 Setting the Rate and Subrate for Lock Acquisition
+8.5.18 Setting the Rate and Subrate for Lock Acquisition